mixiotez/portfolio-site/src/content/projects/inspirational-homepage.md

 demoUrl: https://inspirational-homepage.miguel-tellez.dev
 repoUrl: https://github.com/mixiotez/inspirational-homepage
 ---
-A homepage that displays a random set of images from Unplash, the current local weather forecast, and a random inspirational quote.
+A homepage that displays a random set of images, the current local weather forecast, and a random inspirational quote.
 It also lets you add goals to a list.